 The Problem With Postage Stamp Branding

 A brand logo will most likely only represent 5 or 10 per cent of a package surface.
 What if 100% of your package could be a brand identifier?
 Even better, what if you had multiple products in different market segments and all of these packages could be used as brand identifiers?
 Your brand would be significantly stronger.
 The clue is to own everything about the brand: the brand colour, a brand shape, brand texture, brand styling, brand format, brand font and so on.
 We call this design technique ‘Power Branding’ and it can be 100 times stronger than postage stamp branding.
-It uses the entirety of a package to create multiple ways to recognize your brand, and when it is applied to multiple products of a brand, not only does this technique cross-sell all of the products, but it also has the effect of making competitor brands weaker on shelf (often invisible).
-This notion of all-encompassing packaging is also applicable for products and companies outside of the FMCG industry.
+It uses the entirety of a package to create multiple ways to recognize your brand, and when it is applied to multiple products of a brand, not only does this technique cross-sell all of the products, but it also has the effect of making competitor brands weaker on a shelf (often invisible).
+This notion of all-encompassing packaging is also applicable to products and companies outside of the FMCG industry.
 All brands can unify their colors, fonts, themes and key identifiers across PowerPoint presentations, sales packs and websites.
-In Expert360’s case, the combination of orange, black, white and the occasional blue throughout all client facing presentations, reports and web pages forges an instantly recognizable brand.
+In Expert360’s case, the combination of orange, black, white and the occasional blue throughout all client-facing presentations, reports and web pages forges an instantly recognizable brand.
 Despite not having a product that sits on consumer shelves, Expert360 has created a way for it to be distinguished from its competitors.
-Want to learn more about Power Branding or see if the technique could be used to make your brand stronger?
-Get in touch with the author, Geoff Stuart, by posting a project or getting in touch with our team at [email protected].

 Enjoying the read?
 Get the latest whitepaper on 'Frictionless Customer Experience - Retail's Next Frontier'